willemt/pearldb/README.rst

 =====
 PearDB is a HTTP Key-Value pair database.
 It uses `LMDB <http://symas.com/mdb/>`_ for storing data, and `h2o <https://github.com/h2o/h2o>`_ for HTTP.

+Persistent connections and pipelining are built-in.

 Why?
 ====
-lmdb allows zero copy. h2o is targeted towards low latency.
+LMBD allows zero copy. h2o is targeted towards low latency.
 This means PearDB *could be really fast*.

+Because the CRUD is RESTful You could hypothetically use an HTTP cache to scale out reads.

 Example usage
 =============